intel-iot-devkit/how-to-code-samples/close-call-reporter/README.md

 ## Introduction

-This close call fleet driving reporter application is part of a series of how-to Internet of Things (IoT)code sample exercises using the Intel® IoT Developer Kit and a compatible Intel® IoT Platform, cloud platforms, APIs, and other technologies.
+This close call fleet driving reporter application is part of a series of how-to Internet of Things (IoT)code sample exercises using the Intel® IoT Developer Kit and a compatible Intel-based platform, cloud platforms, APIs, and other technologies.

 From this exercise, developers will learn how to:<br>
 - Interface with and sensors using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>